 The first step in developing a coherent system of instructional guidance is to work toward agreement on what students need to know and be able to do when they leave the system.
 The second is then to maximize the probability that all or most students will acquire the desired capacities by ensuring at the very least that they have the opportunity to do so - that is, by ensuring that students are exposed to the requisite knowledge and skills through the highest quality, most appropriate human and material resources possible.
 For the statewide instructional guidance system to work would thus require coordination among state curriculum frameworks, the more specific curricula of the schools, pre-service and in-service professional development and teacher certification, and system level assessment and monitoring mechanisms.
 Each of these aspects of the system is discussed briefly below.

-Curriculum frameworks: The basic drivers of the instructional guidance system would be carriculum frameworks which see out the best thinking in the field about the knowledge, of resources and services among districts became an important part of the nation's agenda.
+Curriculum frameworks: The basic drivers of the instructional guidance system would be curriculum frameworks which set out the best thinking in the field about the knowledge,